paytaca/paysplit/README.md

 - BCH address saving through localStorage so users need not to fill-in their bch address next session.
 - Changed backdrop/bacground color for the 'main-function' dialogs to light-reddish-pink.

+## Next targets:
+  - New layout for generated qr-codes display dialog.

 ## Install the dependencies
 ```bash
 npm install